magnusp/LogPanel/README.md

 ## Client implementors ##

 Log messages are by default read from the topic "logpanel".
-Logging clients should format their messages as the following example demonstrates:
+Logging clients should format their messages as the following snippet demonstrates:

 	<?xml version='1.0'?>
 	<logentries>